-- Create a fire safety plan or escape map for your house.
+- Create a fire safety plan or an emergency escape map for your house.

-- Create a picture book demonstrating the “Stop, Drop, and Roll” strategy.
+- Create their own picture book demonstrating the “Stop, Drop, and Roll” strategy.

 These cute birds are a fun topic to learn about in the winter!
 Your child can: